makrai/notes/warstadt19-bertology-npi-ijcai.md

 * probing tasks to predict the value of a particular linguistic feature given an
-  * syntactic and surface features such as tense and voice (Shi+ 2016), sentence length and word content (Adi+ 2016), or syntactic depth and morphological number (Conneau+ 2018).
+  * syntactic and surface features such as tense and voice (Shi+ 2016), sentence length and word content (Adi+ 2016), or syntactic depth and morphological number (Conneau+ 2018)
-  * Giulianelli+ (2018) use diagnostic classifiers to track the propagation of information in RNN-based language models.
+  * Giulianelli+ (2018) use diagnostic classifiers to track the propagation of information in RNN-based language models
-  * Ettinger+ (2018) and Dasgupta+ (2018) use automatic data generation to evaluate compositional reasoning.
+  * Ettinger+ (2018) and Dasgupta+ (2018) use automatic data generation to evaluate compositional reasoning
   * Tenney+ (2019): sub-sentence level probing derived from common NLP tasks

 ## Negative Polarity Items

 * In the theoretical literature on NPIs, proposals have been made to
   * unify the properties of the diverse NPI licensing environments.
 For
-  * downward entailing (DE) environments (Fauconnier, 1975; Ladusaw, 1979), i.e.
+  * downward entailing (DE) environments (Fauconnier, 1975; Ladusaw, 1979), i.e
     an environment that licences inferences from sets to subsets.
-1 I have(n’t) been to France/Paris.
+1 I have(n’t) been to France/Paris
 * Within computational linguistics, NPIs are used as a testing ground for neural
-  * Marvin and Linzen (2018) find that LSTM LMs do not systematically prefer sentences with licensed NPIs (1) over sentencew with unlicensed NPIs (2).
+  * Marvin and Linzen (2018) find that LSTM LMs do not systematically prefer sentences with licensed NPIs (1) over sentencew with unlicensed NPIs (2)
-  * Jumelet and Hupkes (2018) shows LSTM LMs find a relation between the licensing context and the negative polarity item, and appears to be aware of the scope of this context.
+  * Jumelet and Hupkes (2018) shows LSTM LMs find a relation between the licensing context and the negative polarity item, and appears to be aware of the scope of this context
-  * Wilcox+ (2019) use NPIs and filler-gap dependencies, as instances of non-local grammatical dependencies, to probe the effect of supervision with hierarchical structure.
+  * Wilcox+ (2019) use NPIs and filler-gap dependencies, as instances of non-local grammatical dependencies, to probe the effect of supervision with hierarchical structure
-    * structurally-supervised models outperform SOTA sequential LSTM models, showing the importance of structure in learning non-local dependencies like NPI licensing.
+    * structurally-supervised models outperform SOTA sequential LSTM models, showing the importance of structure in learning non-local dependencies like NPI licensing

 ## CoLA

 * Corpus of Linguistic Acceptability (CoLA; Warstadt+ 2018) in our experiments to train supervised acceptability classifiers.
 CoLA is a dataset of
-  * over 10k syntactically diverse example sentences from the linguistics literature with Boolean acceptability labels.
-As is
+  * over 10k syntactically diverse example sentences from the linguistics literature with Boolean acceptability labels
-  * gathered from diverse sources and represent a wide array of syntactic, semantic, and morphological phenomena.
+  * gathered from diverse sources and represent a wide array of syntactic, semantic, and morphological phenomena
-* As measured by the GLUE benchmark (Wang+ 2018), acceptability classifiers trained on top of BERT and related models reach near-human performance on CoLA.
+* As measured by the GLUE benchmark (Wang+ 2018), acceptability classifiers trained on top of BERT and related models reach near-human performance on CoLA

 # 7 Discussion